wicked06/email_support/README.md

 ![archivedata](https://user-images.githubusercontent.com/80078725/228494985-c611864f-d238-46e4-a14c-c8716186ea13.png)

-8.Also, you can archive all account, which will store it immediately to the archives page and allow you to retrieve it.
+8. Also, you can archive all account, which will store it immediately to the archives page and allow you to retrieve it.

 ![archiveall1](https://user-images.githubusercontent.com/80078725/228485479-9ccea2ee-66de-4f0c-8599-23db4f7fcc2f.png)
 ![archiveall2](https://user-images.githubusercontent.com/80078725/228485703-9f6136cb-8828-46f0-8a9f-392438d95ac9.png)

-9.Data from the system will also be exported as a csv file.
+9. Data from the system will also be exported as a csv file.

 ![export1](https://user-images.githubusercontent.com/80078725/228485884-e0b37934-2536-4e7c-9e15-1e88ed12ee1e.png)
 ![export2](https://user-images.githubusercontent.com/80078725/228486187-25d87f54-62b9-4427-9208-f8e74cc10846.png)